tylerlwsmith/deadhandmedia.com/content/portfolio/sacmusic/index.md

 The Sacramento region is comprised of many cities spanning multiple counties, so cities are displayed at the top of the event to quickly let users assess if the event is worth the drive.

-Finally, the venue's address is on every listing, along with an interactive map and a button to get directions.
+Finally, the venue's address is on every listing's full page, along with an interactive map and a button to get directions.

+{{< image "event-details.png" "Each event has details summarized before you ever click in." >}}

 ## Performance Optimizations